Logo

 Joe Dante served as executive producer on the independent feature length thriller Dark, starring Whitney Able and Alexandra Breckenridge, directed by Nick Basile.

-In 2018, Joe Dante directed a segment of Nightmare Cinema, a horror anthology film starring Mickey Rourke and featuring shorts directed by Alejandro Brugues, Mick Garris, Ryuhei Kitamura, and David Slade.
+Joe Dante directed a segment of the 2018 horror anthology film Nightmare Cinema starring Mickey Rourke, which featured shorts directed by Alejandro Brugues, Mick Garris, Ryuhei Kitamura, and David Slade.

-In 2020, it was announced that Joe Dante would be returning to the world of Gremlins serving as a consultant on the HBO Max prequel series Gremlins: Secrets of the Mogwai.
+In 2020, Joe Dante served as a consultant on the HBO Max prequel series Gremlins: Secrets of the Mogwai.